juglab/featureforest/docs/tutorial.md

 The "**Use SAM Auto-Segmentation**" option will use SAM2 auto-segmentation prediction, then it will select those regions that have an intersection with the RF mask above the set threshold.
 We recommend using this option only if you do have *not too many objects* in the image.
 Otherwise, it will be slow and take some time to make the final mask.

 !!! info
-    Use the "**Export**" button to save the created mask.
+    - Use the "**Export**" button to save the created mask.
 This way the labels will be *0* for the background and onwards for other classes.
 If you save the mask using the napari file menu, labels will be started from *1* and on...

+    - Every time you make a prediction, the result will show up on a new layer unless you unchecked the "**New Layer**" checkbox.

-Thanks for using FF, and have a happy experience! 🙌
+Thanks for using **FF**, and have a happy experience! 🙌